GoogleCloudPlatform/healthcare-federated-access-services/docs/overview/solution.md

 As represented by the following diagram:
 *  user identities as well as any qualifications and permissions are created on the left;
-*  then are transferred to downstream systems, and applied identities for the user within those downstream systems;
+*  then are transferred to downstream systems -- where they are applied to identities for the user within those downstream systems -- as they move towards the right;
-*  until they are applied against cloud and on-prem services on the right (i.e. a set of left-to-right information flows occur).
+*  until they are applied against cloud and on-prem services on the right where they are used to access resources directly in the cloud environment.

 <img src="https://github.com/GoogleCloudPlatform/healthcare-federated-access-services/raw/master/assets/diagrams/passports_flow.svg">